Tuxhedoh/tuxhedoh.github.io/_posts/2018-02-27-Something.md

 ---
+layout: posts
-layout: Daily Podcasts
+title: Daily Podcasts
-title: I listen to things daily...
+subtitle: I listen to things daily...
 tags: [musings, random, podcasts]
 ---
 I always like to introduce people to podcasts.
 Lately I've more or less got a "daily" routine of podcasts I listen to.
 My podcast player of choice is [PocketCasts](https://www.shiftyjelly.com/pocketcasts/).
 They have a web-based player in addition to an app for both Android and iOS.
 The thing I like about it is that it is able to sync between devices no matter where you're listening to programs.